vinaydhegde/testdriven-site/_posts/2017-05-13-02-part1-deployment.markdown

 #### Nginx

-Next, let's get Nginx up and running.
+Next, let's get Nginx up and running as a reverse proxy to the web server.
 Create a new folder called "nginx" in the project root, and then add a *Dockerfile*:

 ```
 FROM nginx:1.13.0